 Bond was captain of the mission and would have said it to anyone below him in rank — black or white.
-It's Bond confident and assured — and Connery is certainly that during his first outing as 007.
+It's Bond confident and assured.
+And Connery is certainly that during his first outing as 007.

 Bond also gets roughed up and is seen battered and bleeding.
-We don't see Bond as bloodied at this for another 27 years when Timothy Dalton crawls out from a crashed tanker full of cocaine dissolved in petrol.
+We don't see Bond as bloodied as this for another 27 years when Timothy Dalton crawls out from a crashed tanker full of cocaine dissolved in petrol.

 Terence Young directs and showcases Connery's panther-like movements in several spanning shots.
 Having uttered one of the most iconic lines in cinema history, Bond glides across the casino before charming Miss Trench into dinner.

-"Sean Connery and Jack Lord in Ian Fleming's Goldfinger"
+"Sean Connery and Jack Lord in Ian Fleming's Goldfinger"?